 - Meet with the Department Chair for your major to request a recommendation for CPT on the attached “Department Chair Recommendation” form.

-- When you have the above items completed, schedule an appointment with your International Student Advisor.
+- When you have the above items completed, meet with your International Student Advisor to review your documents for final approval.

 Work in your field after graduation